kothiyayogesh/RestaurantBot/data/nlu.md

 - my location will be hyderabad
 - my location will be kerala
 - my location is mumbai
+- mumbai
+- delhi
+- my location will be in chennai
+- i think i am near to hyderabad
+- i am near to mumbai
+- chennai
+- punjab

 ## intent:telling_location_cuisine
 - i am looking for some [chinese](cuisine) food in mumbai